ByteCubed/intersection-roadway-safety/documentation/DatabaseOverview.md

 Summarizes the way_feature table, condensing all features into a flat, csv-like format.
 Associated with ways.
 ####Curated_Way_Feature_View
 A subsection of the way_feature_view, focusing on features of particular interest.
 Unlike the underlying way_feature view, this view links directly to node_intersections as well.
 One intersection may have multiple entries in the curated way feature view.

+##Reference Tables
+###Public
+The tables in the public schema are process aids as a rule.
+They include the following tables.
+####County_Lines_Raw
+Contains raw data denoting county boundaries.
+Used for breaking large states into smaller, more manageable regions for processing.
+####County_Lines
+Identical to the raw county line data with minor modifications for ease of processing.
+Notably, the area3857 field is added, which maps the polygons to geometry SRID 3857, the standard used in our other tables.
+####Region_State
+A static table listing states of processing (e.g., OSM ingest started, OSM Postprocess complete, Satellite image processing started)
+####Region_Status
+A table mapping regions to processing states defined in the region_state table.
+###MIRE
+Contains reference tables for MIRE features.
+####Junction_Geometry_Type
+Contains a list of geometry types (described in MIRE 116) for intersections, such as Y-intersections, T-Intersections, Roundabouts, etc.
+####Junction_Type
+Contains a list of types of intersections(described in MIRE 111), such as roadway/roadway (non-interchange), roadway/bikepath, etc.